 Between the astounding Alpine peaks and the rolling hills of the Jura, at the end of Lake Geneva where the Rhone river flows out, sits the exquisite city of Geneva.
+From its international languages and cuisines to its neighborhood bars and chocolate shops, it’s a worldly city for studying abroad.
 The French-speaking, second-largest city in Switzerland is known for its humanitarian traditions, modern-day ideals, and history of social activism.
-Studying abroad in Geneva is for those who want an ultra-modern international education in a charming, old-school European setting.
+For those who want an ultra-modern international education in a charming, old-school European setting, study abroad in Geneva!

 Being a city that draws citizens to it from all over the world for reasons aligning with business or pleasure, the study abroad Geneva programs here reflect this variety in subjects ranging from foreign languages to international business and more.

 Popular Subjects to Study.
 The top subjects for studying in Geneva include international relations, science, technology.
 Geneva was the founding city of the International Red Cross, the historic headquarters for the League of Nations, and is the home of the largest United Nations office outside of its headquarters in New York.
 The city is also known for some of the most prestigious research and development laboratories in the world.

 Short Term vs. Summer vs. Long Term Programs.
 Trying to decide how long to participate in a study abroad Geneva program?
 Whether you’re looking for a few days with a spring break program, a few weeks with a May term program, or a few months or longer with a trimester, fall, spring, or academic year program, you won’t be short on options.
 Almost all of the programs are also offered in the summer, which can help you earn extra credits and save money.